grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 1. Configure the Agent to use eBPF for profiling.
 Refer to the [eBPF documentation](/docs/pyroscope/latest/configure-client/grafana-agent/ebpf) for detailed steps.
 1. The collector collects eBPF profiles and sends them to the Pyroscope server.

+### Supported languages

+This eBPF profiler only collects CPU profiles.
+Generally natively compiled languages like C/C++, Go, Rust are supported (also see [Troubleshooting](https://grafana.com/docs/alloy/latest/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting) for additional requirements).

+The only high-level language supported is Python.
+Other high-level languages like Java, Ruby, PHP, JavaScript, etc. will require some additional work in order to correctly show stack traces of methods in these languages.
+Currently their CPU usage will be displayed belonging to the runtime's methods instead.

 ## Golang profiling in pull mode

 In pull mode, the collector periodically retrieves profiles from Golang applications, specifically targeting the pprof endpoints.